 biography |

-Born in Port-au-Prince in 1944, Paul Claude Gardère was the eldest of two sons and raised in accordance with French-speaking, Catholic customs, typical for the “mulatto” class in postcolonial Haitian society.
-Paul’s father, photographer Pierre Camille Gardère, died a premature death at age 31, leaving their mother, Marcelle, with two young boys to raise on her own.
+Born in Port-au-Prince in 1944 to a well-known Haitian family surname, Paul Claude Gardère was the eldest of two sons and raised in accordance with French-speaking, Catholic customs, typical for the mulatto class in Haitian society.
+In 1949, Paul’s father, photographer Pierre Camille Gardère, died an early death at age 31, leaving their mother, Marcelle, with two young boys to raise on her own.